wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Variant marker expressions MUST be evaluated against the variant properties stored in the wheel being installed, not against the current output of the provider plugins.
 If a non-variant wheel was selected or built, all variant markers evaluate to `False`.

+## Reference implementation

+The [variantlib](https://github.com/wheelnext/variantlib) project contains a reference implementation of all the protocols and algorithms introduced in this PEP, as well as a command-line tool to convert wheels, generate the `*-variants.json` index and query plugins.

+A client for installing variant wheels is implemented in [uv](https://github.com/astral-sh/uv).